huijing/personal-website-v3/src/content/blog/2017-12-28-building-a-webic-community.md

 > “CSS isn't a programming language.
 It's a stylesheet language.
 We shouldn't expect it to behave like a programming language.
 It has its own unique landscape and structures, ones that people with programming language mental maps might not expect.”
 > —Danielle Huntrods

-Because CSS has matured immensely over the past 20 years, I found that a lot of the functionality that could only be written in Javascript can now be done with CSS.
+Because CSS has matured immensely over the past 20 years, I found that a lot of the functionality that could only be written in JavaScript can now be done with CSS.
 And a lot of the functionality that software traditionally used for digital graphics, like Photoshop or Illustrator can now be done with CSS and SVG.

 I stand by my opinion that as long as you're designing something that lives on the web and is consumed via a browser, it is mandatory that you understand how a browser works, and how the web works.